 (c) Do not allow chemicals to come in contact with your skin or clothing.

-(f) Consult your MSDS before working with chemicals on safe handling and storage tips.
+(f) Consult your SDS before working with chemicals for safe handling and storage tips.

-(h) Use your hood to prevent inhaling chemicals.
+(h) Use your fume hood to prevent inhaling chemicals.

-(i) Do not tamper with safety devices such as fire alarms.
+(i) Do not tamper with safety devices such as fire alarms, fume hood alarms or gas monitors.

 (l) Always be prepared to leave the building when the alarm sounds.